jerryarciaga/Dotfiles-and-Scripts/README.md

 ## Description
 Just like the repo name states, this is where I store my dotfiles and custom scripts for my Arch Linux + i3 layout.
-Since I like Genshin Impact, I figured I'd use it as a theme for my work.
-My lockscreen takes a screenshot, blurs it then overlays it with a random character splash art to simulate the gacha aspect of the game.
+My lockscreen takes a screenshot, blurs it then overlays it with a random symbol.

 ### Software Used
 - ***i3-wm, polybar, i3lock*** - My rice field